GandalfDG/portfolio/content/now/_index.md

 ---
 ## 🛠️ Working On

 Creating a custom design for Kiersten's website to better match her personal brand.
 I started with a Hugo template but it was limited and didn't really match her style.
+Check it out at [mskiersten.com](https://mskiersten.com)

 Starting to work more seriously on helping my wife produce musical children's content for her _Ms.
 Kiersten's Music Corner_ concept.
 Learning to shoot footage for chroma keying, and designing 3D sets for backgrounds in Blender.